kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 -- OR operator
 SELECT * FROM Employees
-WHERE d.DepartmentName = 'Engineering' OR Department = 'Finance';
+WHERE d.DepartmentName = 'Engineering' OR d.DepartmentName = 'Finance';

 -- Complex conditions with parentheses
 SELECT * FROM Employees
-WHERE (Department = 'IT' OR Department = 'Finance') AND BaseSalary > 60000;
+WHERE (Department = 'IT' OR d.DepartmentName = 'Finance')
+  AND BaseSalary > 60000;
 ```